Young Liberals of Norway

 Young Liberals of Norway (Unge Venstre) (NUV) is the youth league of the Norwegian political party Venstre.
 Young Liberals was founded on 27 January 1909, with Anders Kirkhusmo as the first leader.
-The current president is Sondre Hansmark, since 2017.
-Vice presidents are Ane Breivik and Lars Brandsås, and the International Officer is Idun Gulla Dyrnes.
-It advocates a more liberal version of the mother party's social liberalist ideology.
+The current president is Omar Svendsen-Yagci, since 2024.
+Vice presidents are Tejn Rolland and Emma Strandbakke, and the International Officer is Hans Fredrik Jacobsen.
+It advocates a more liberal version of the mother party's social liberal ideology.

 Young Liberals of Norway is a member of the international liberal youth organizations: